 Taylor is a collaborative community seeking to further the kingdom of God.
-I believe God has called me to here to make disciples and train those who wish to use their gifts and engage in ministry.
-God calls our Christian education students to a wide variety of ministry opportunities and it is a privilege and a challenge to help them seek God’s direction and equip them for His work.
+I believe God has called me here to make disciples and train those who wish to use their gifts and engage in ministry.
+God calls our Christian ministries students to a wide variety of ministry opportunities and it is a privilege and a challenge to help them seek God’s direction and equip them for His work.
 Taylor supports important research and allows me to make a contribution to our discipline and the entire Kingdom.
 One of the most important reasons I feel called to Taylor is the students and professors here.
 Students are passionate, creative, and hard working.
 My colleagues are gifted teachers, people of integrity and maturity who seek to glorify God in all they do.
 It is a privilege to serve here amongst God’s people.

 All that is true comes from God.
 These truths, lived, experienced and explored in a holistic liberal arts education can help us better train and grow the body of Christ and to prepare those who will disciple and nurture others.
 This is one of the main goals of Christian education.

 A Christian liberal arts education should stretch the individual in mind, faith and action.
 While there is pressure to provide a professionally relevant curriculum, Christian liberal arts goes beyond by providing the background for engaging our culture.
 It is a vital part of using the gifts God has given, stewarding the collected resources of knowledge, inquiry and experience.
 It is an education for all of life, centered on God’s word and modeled by Christian teachers.